imshus/Alarm-Clock-CN/README.md

 # AlarmClock

-Here as you seen we are made a alarmclock a project that's should be supported by font-end-development
+Here as you seen we made a alarmclock a project that's should be supported by font-end-development features.

 We made this project with the help of following skill set-